Vyral/cory-lauer/_posts/2019-05-07-how-to-boost-your-homes-appeal-to-buyers.md

 From the first moment a buyer pulls into your neighborhood, they’re already judging your home.
 In order to make a great first impression when selling your property, you need to:

 **1\.
-Create a strong curb appeal.** If your driveway or your home’s siding is in need of a good power wash, go ahead and clean it up.
+Create strong curb appeal.** If your driveway or your home’s siding is in need of a good power wash, go ahead and clean it up.
 Make sure the trees are pruned and you’ve got some fresh flowers planted.&nbsp;

 **2\.
 Have a clean entryway.** If needed, buy a new front doormat.
-It also can’t hurt to add a fresh coat of paint to your door, and to service the doorbell if it needs it.&nbsp;
+It also can’t hurt to add a fresh coat of paint to your door and to service the doorbell if it needs it.&nbsp;

 **3\.
 Eliminate any odors.** This includes smells caused by pets, smoke, and other overpowering scents.
 There’s nothing worse than opening the door to a home and getting slapped in the face with a strong smell of smoke or pets.
 Additionally, be careful with chemicals; go easy on the potpourri and carpet deodorizers, because those could ultimately make the buyer think you’re hiding something.